qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 layer when 'on-the-fly' CRS transformation is on.

-.. index:: Search Radius
+.. index:: Search radius

 Search radius
 --------------

-:index:`Search radius` is the distance QGIS uses to ``search`` for the closest vertex you are trying to select when you click on the map.
+Search radius is the distance QGIS uses to ``search`` for the closest vertex you are trying to select when you click on the map.
 If you aren't within the search radius, QGIS won't find and select any vertex for editing.
 Snap tolerance and search radius are set in map units or pixels, so you may